 Similarly, Rackspace auto scaling can be Schedule-based and Event-based.
 You can prepare for a burst of traffic during specific holidays or during peak hours by creating a schedule or you can monitor specific events like a CPU load and provision additional capacity.

 In the Cloud Foundry based PAAS platform, auto-scaling an application to hundreds of instances using BOSH auto-scaler is as simple as defining auto scaling rules and this can create multiple instances of your applications.

 While auto scaling flexibility is beneficial and a required feature for any cloud deployment, this can quickly add cost to your cloud deployment.
 More compute resources means more cost and this can spiral quickly without addressing the real problem – is your app using the resources you’ve already provisioned properly?
 Do you even have that level of visibility?
 Are you closing the visibility gap?

-What is actually needed is complete application visibility to address your performance issues.
-The first step is to optimize your apps and benchmark the performance and get visibility you need.
+What is actually needed is complete application visibility to address your cloud performance issues.
+The first step is to optimize your apps and benchmark the performance and get the visibility you need.
 The next step is Auto Scaling, which can enhance your application performance to meet the unknowns.

 How do you prepare your application to meet this challenge?

 To answer this question, we ran some tests and analyzed the results.
-To start, we deployed a standard e-Commerce store application on a LAMP stack from couple of Cloud Providers.
+To start, we deployed a standard e-Commerce store application on a LAMP stack from a couple of Cloud Providers.
 The e-Commerce store sells electronics and has the full functionality of an e-Commerce site.
 The key transactions on this store are:

 - Register as user